How can you estimate the cost of removing a tree? (tree removal cost per tree)

 The removal cost per tree can be as cheap as $75 on the low end or can cost you more than $1500.
 Add on the extra expenses of stump grinding or removal and other services such as wood splitting and branch removal and it can add up fast.

-The average cost of tree removal is anywhere from $150-$1000 if you are hiring a service.
+Tree removal cost per tree is anywhere from $150-$1000 if you are hiring a service.
 Elements such as tree height, weight, and diameter as well as the danger factor all go into the total cost of felling a tree.
 If you want log removal after it’s cut, that’s a whole other set of charge.

 Felling trees is a tough job and often will require professional assistance, though many people do their own DIY tree trimming.